 Doing marketing isn’t the same as leading marketing.
-Executives who know how to lead marketing outperform those who just do it.
+In the world’s largest marketing leadership study, we found that CMOs who know how to lead marketing outperform those who just do it.

-What we found in our research was stunning.
-As you’d expect, the best people knew marketing well.
+What we found in our marketing leadership research was stunning.
+As you’d expect, the best CMOs knew marketing well.
 But that wasn’t the half of it.
 The most successful leaders in our study also knew how to make ideas happen.
 They excelled at convincing people, at making the case for transformation, at changing minds.

 Doing marketing versus leading marketing: what’s the difference?

-Doing marketing is all about technical skills, such as promotion, distribution, and pricing—the stuff you learn in marketing courses and from books.
+Doing marketing is all about technical skills, such as brand building, distribution, and pricing—the stuff people learn in marketing courses and from books.
 Don’t get us wrong; these things are important.
 But they are merely the entry ticket.

 Leading marketing, however, is much broader.
 It’s about helping the organization expand the Value Creation Zone (V-Zone for short)—the crucial overlap between customer and company needs.